Avinash99b/DropHere/README.md

 Each module can be swapped:

-Want Redis or WebSocket instead of Firebase?
+Want Redis or WebSocket instead of PeerJS?
 Swap backend signaling.

 Want React instead of Next.js?
 Replace frontend structure.